CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-CLI-User-Guide/Monitor-Virtual-Network-Overlays.md

     leaf02            42         27.0.0.23        yes       198:42           198:42           Thu Feb  7 18:31:41 2019
     ...

-### <span>View the Status of EVPN for a Given VNI</span>
+### View the Status of EVPN for a Given VNI

 You can filter the full device view to focus on a single VNI.
-This example only shows the EVPN configuration and status for VNI 42.
+This example only shows the EVPN configuration and status for VNI *42*.

     cumulus@switch:~$ netq show evpn vni 42
     Matching evpn records: